vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/get-started/intro.md

 - Improved outlook: The theme interface is not based on the layout and style of the default theme, but has been completely refactored.

-- Decoupling Features: With the help of Vue3’s composition API, the theme fully achieve "Tree Shakeable" while remaining powerful.
+- Decoupling Features: With the help of Vue3’s composition API, the theme fully achieve "Tree-shaking" while remaining powerful.

   The theme will only run which features you need, without being slowed down by other features or affecting the build size.